 In stock market terms, a bull market is one where stocks are rising.
 A bear market is when they are falling.
-Our afflictions are designed not to break us but to bend us toward the eternal and the holy. - Barbara Johnson
+There are only two forces in the world, the sword and the spirit.
+In the long run, the sword will always be conquered by the spirit. - Napoleon Bonaparte

 Home Investing Trading Stock Price Indexes Stock Brokers Advice Bull and Bear Markets